 For the blueberry compote

-- quick squeeze of lemon if you have one, if not leave it out
+- ½ teaspoon lemon juice just a quick squeeze if you have it

 - ¼ cup water